Speed Control of Induction Motor

 ⇒T 𝛼 sV22

-If the voltage reduces for a given load, then the slip will increase while reducing the speed to maintain the load torque constant.
-Voltage can be reduced up to a suitable value, if we reduce the voltage below this value then the motor will become unstable.
+The above equation makes it evident that torque will likewise drop if the supply voltage is reduced.
+If the voltage reduces for a given load, the slip will increase while reducing the speed to maintain the load torque constant.
+Voltage can be reduced to a suitable value; the motor will become unstable if we reduce the voltage below this value.
+This type of speed control of induction motor is rarely employed since it results in an overheated induction motor because a minor change in speed necessitates a considerable voltage reduction.

 Frequency Control Method